kaziyasin/mini-clip-exp/README.md

 - Evaluation & benchmarks
 - Scaling laws and training stability

-By the end of this journey, I want to reach a level where I can work on **frontier research roles** in multimodal AI.
+By the end of this journey, I want to reach a level where I am equipped to operate as a **frontier researcher** in multimodal AI.

 ## 📅 The Plan (Short Summary)
 - **Daily:** Learn something + code something small.